A Solution to the Sign Problem Using a Sum of Controlled Few-Fermions

+Changing the perspective again, when an MFS comprises a certain fermion species that has many identical fermions residing separately in multiple non-overlapping regions of a {\it substrate space} \cite{Wei20} or a phase space ({\it e.g.}, a position-momentum space) of single particles, then the identical fermions are divided into separated clusters each of which corresponds to a specific spatial region separated from other spatial regions and becomes a unique effective species distinguishable from other effective species corresponding to other spatial regions \cite{Messiah99}, where the identical fermions within each effective species residing in a separated spatial region are indistinguishable and obey fermionic exchange symmetry, whereas different clusters of fermions residing in different spatial regions are mutually distinguishable as different effective species.
+Such an MFS is homophysical to an effective system comprising multiple effective species.

-Finally, it is useful to note that the analyses, algorithms, and methods presented {\it supra} can be extended straightforwardly to physical and computational systems over a discrete or continuous-discrete product configuration space \cite{Wei21}, only that the nodal restriction or path rectification may need to invoke the so-called {\em lever rule} \cite{vanBemmel94,Sorella15,Wei21} using efficiently solved nodal structures of FFIs or their associated Gibbs kernels.
+Finally, it is useful to note that the analyses, algorithms, and methods presented {\it supra} can be extended straightforwardly to physical and computational systems over a discrete or continuous-discrete product configuration space \cite{Wei20}, only that the nodal restriction or path rectification may need to invoke the so-called {\it lever rule} \cite{vanBemmel94,Sorella15,Wei20} using efficiently solved nodal structures of CFF interactions or their associated Gibbs kernels.
+Besides, when a compact configuration space is approximated by a lattice with the spacing between neighbor lattice points being sufficiently small, the error in localizing nodal surfaces becomes negligibly small and the simulation results from continuous and discrete configuration spaces converge.

 \iftoggle{UseREVTEX}{}{ }